RuzgarAtaOzkan/Bibeka-Cafe-Menu/README.md

 ### `npm install`

 To get the dependencies I use in the project when you download the repo.\
-Using vercel.com for deployment, free and easy cli tools.
+Using vercel.com for deployment, free and easy CLI tools.

 ### `npm start`